physine/Table-Converter/README.md

-How this program is designed:
+How this program is designed

 The input file format is convertect to as list of lists of type string.
 This is known as the rawData.
 This is to pervent having to convert from every file format to every other file format.

 To convert to rawData with one the following methods:

         public static List<List<String>> getRawDataFromJson(JsonDocument doc)
         public static List<List<String>> getRawDataFromCsv(String fileContent)
         public static List<List<String>> getRawDataFromHtml(HtmlDocument doc)
         public static List<List<String>> getRawDataFromMd(String fileContent)

 Then once rawData is set, one of the following metheds are use to format rawDate to the desired output format:

         public static String getJsonFromRawData(List<List<String>> rawData)
         public static String getCsvFromRawData(List<List<String>> rawData)